 Investment Transactions and Income Recognition: For financial reporting purposes, investment transactions are recorded on the dates the transactions are executed.
 Realized gains and losses on investment transactions are determined on the identified cost basis.
 Dividend income and non-cash dividend income, if any, are recorded on the ex-dividend date.
-Dividend sfrom foreign securities where the ex-dividend date may have passed are subsequently recorded when the Fund is informed of the ex-dividend date.
-Under the applicable foreign tax laws, a withholding tax at various rates may be imposed on capital gains, dividends and interest.
 Income, expenses and realized and unrealized gains and losses are allocated daily to each class based on its relative net assets.